DAY 1: Sunday, September 21, 2025

 Lunch for Short Course Attendees

-Included in registration cost
+Included in Short Course registration cost.

 13:00 - 16:00